-Submit Feed-in Tariff Program claims to us monthly as soon as possible after the last trading day of the month and no later than the fourth business day after the last trading day of the month.
+Submit FIT Program claims to us monthly as soon as possible after the last trading day of the month and no later than the fourth business day after the last trading day of the month.
 This submission is made using the on-line form "Feed-in Tariff Program" accessible on the IESO portal.
-We process the information as a manual line item so that the settlement statements for the last trading day of the month and monthly invoices indicates a charge type 1412 "Feed-in Tariff Program Settlement Amount" with the category noted in the Comment field.
+We process the information as a manual line item so that the settlement statements for the last trading day of the month and monthly invoices indicates a charge type 1412 "Feed-in Tariff Program Settlement Amount" with the category noted in the comment field.

-The corresponding setoff, charge type 1462 "Feed-in Tariff Program Balancing Amount", is entered as a manual line item on the OPA's settlement statements for the last trading day of the month to balance the market.
-The Feed-in Tariff Program Balancing Amount charge can be either a payment by the OPA to the IESO to compensate it for payments it makes for this Feed-in Tariff Program, or a payment by the IESO to the OPA to pass on amounts collected under charge type 1412.
-The OPA charge or credit will be offset through the Global Adjustment.
+The corresponding setoff, charge type 1462 "Feed-in Tariff Program Balancing Amount", is entered as a manual line item on the IESO's settlement statements for the last trading day of the month to balance the market.